 The Classic theme style displays the column on the right of the blog containing various information pods, such as the categories, recent posts, comments, etc. This layout may appear dated but can be helpful if you want to include visible advertising on the right side of the page.

 The Modern theme style eliminates the visible panel; however, this information is still accessible by clicking on the hamburger at the top of the site.
-The Modern theme style is attractive and keeps the blog content center stage.
+The modern theme style is attractive and keeps the blog content at the center stage.

 3. Site Opacity